 The risk to your company is reduced when the insurance company has the job of dealing with all employee claims.
 Companies who use fully funded plans pay a set premium price to the insurance carrier of their choice.
-And, if claims exceed projections after thorough vetting of employees, the insurance company assumes the financial risk instead of your enterprise.
+And, if claims exceed projections after thorough vetting of employees, the insurance company assumes the river instead of your enterprise.

 Fully funded plans are also kind to budgets – the cost remains what your company and the insurance company have agreed it will be until the facts change (i.e., number of employees).